AlbertoMoretto/mondrianforest/README.md

 without plotting the Mondrians, these packages may not be necessary.
 To easily install the packages use 'pip install -r requirements.txt'.

-Help on usage for mondrian settings can be obtained by typing the following commands on the terminal:
+Help on usage of mondrian settings can be obtained by typing the following commands on terminal:

 ./mondrianforest.py -h